Ridgefield, Connecticut: History

 For much of its three centuries, Ridgefield was a farming community.
 Among the important families in the 19th century were the Rockwells and Lounsburys, which intermarried.
 They produced two Connecticut governors, brothers and business partners George Lounsbury and Phineas Lounsbury.
 The Ridgefield Veterans Memorial Community Center on Main Street, also called the Lounsbury House, was built by Gov. Phineas Chapman Lounsbury around 1896 as his primary residence.
 The Lounsbury Farm near the Florida section of Ridgefield is one of the only remaining operational farms in Ridgefield.

 In the late 19th century, spurred by the new railroad connection to its lofty village and the fact that nearby countryside reaches 1000 ft above sea level, Ridgefield began to be discovered by wealthy New York City residents, who assembled large estates and built huge "summer cottages" throughout the higher sections of town.
-Among the more noteworthy estates were Col. Louis D. Conley's "Outpost Farm", which at one point totaled nearly 2000 acre, some of which is now Bennett's Pond State Park; Seth Low Pierrepont's "Twixthills", more than 600 acre, much of which is now Pierrepont State Park; Frederic E. Lewis's "Upagenstit", 100 acre that became Grey Court College in the 1940s, but is now mostly subdivisions; and Col. Edward M. Knox's "Downesbury Manor", whose 300 acre included a 45-room mansion that Mark Twain often visited.
+Among the more prominent estates were Col. Louis D. Conley's "Outpost Farm", which at one point totaled nearly 2000 acre, some of which became Bennett's Pond State Park; Seth Low Pierrepont's "Twixthills", more than 600 acre, much of it Pierrepont State Park; Frederic E. Lewis's "Upagenstit", 100 acre that became Grey Court College in the 1940s, but is mostly subdivisions; and Col. Edward M. Knox's "Downesbury Manor", whose 300 acre included a 45-room mansion that Mark Twain often visited.

 These and dozens of other estates became unaffordable and unwieldy during and after the Great Depression, and most were broken up.
 Many mansions were razed.
 In their place came subdivisions of one- and 2 acre lots that turned the town into a suburban, bedroom community in the 1950s, 1960s, and 1970s.
 However, strict planning and zoning has frozen development and locked in the aesthetic appearance of the 19th- and early 20th-century through to the 21st-century, especially along its famous mile-long Main Street.

 In 1946, Ridgefield was one of the locations considered for the United Nations Secretariat building, but was not chosen due to its relative inaccessibility.